kochmaxence/mongo-pipeliner/README.md

 Yet Another Pipeline Generator...
 With bonuses.

+## Status

+Until it is published to NPM:
+- Consider the whole repository **unstable**.
+- All changes will be made directly in **master**.
+- Dead code ~can~ will happen.
+- Weird things.

 ## Roadmap

 Before being published to npm, the following todo list must be completed:

 - Documentation
 - All mongo stages
+- Tests
+- CI

-Fist version will be 0.0.0.
+First version will be 0.0.0.
 More work must be done to have a clean API.

 When the API is production-ready, the version will jump to 1.0.0 and stay semver.